 The competition season starts in November with local, branch carnivals.
 The Branch Championships are held in February, the State Championships in March and the season culminates in April with the National Championships.
 In addition, there are numerous other surfboat events to participate in throughout the season.

 The competition categories are set out below:

 We are keen to encourage younger members to join the Boat Section, if you are interested or know someone who is please contact us.
 In order to compete each athlete must have the minimum qualification of a Bronze Medallion and meet the patrol hour requirements according to their membership category.

-For more information on surf boat rowing at North Curl Curl Surf Club please contact Glenn Slater Director of surf sports email@example.com
+For more information on surf boat rowing at North Curl Curl Surf Club please contact Mick Crews, Director of Surfsports at email@example.com